-The controller commands the motor speed and regulates the Seakeeper's precession rate and gimbal angle.
-This is accomplished by commands to a high response flow control valve in the hydraulic brake circuit that increases or decreases the brake pressure.
+The controller commands the motor speed and regulates the Seakeeper's precession rate and angular position.
+This is accomplished by commands to a high response flow control valve in the hydraulic brake circuit that increases or decreases the precession rate.